 In these sub-accounts there is no guaranteed interest rate or “floor”, if the sub-accounts you choose are in the negative, then your cash value will decrease.
 With that said, there is no ceiling on what interest you can earn, which is an upside to these policies.

-- It’s a permanent policy: Variable universal life is designed to last your lifetime (age 121).
+- It’s a permanent policy: Variable life insurance is designed to last your lifetime (age 121).

 - Cash value grows tax-deferred: The cash value grows tax-deferred which means none of the growth is reported to the IRS.
 If funded properly can be used to supplement retirement.